input-output-hk/plutus-qa-automation/README.md

 - **_General considerations_**:
     - All the screenshots for the last run can be found in "**screenshots**" directory.
 Screenshots are taken for all failed Tests.
-    - There is also a more visual HTML report that can be found inside "**ExtentReports**" directory.
+    - There is also a more visual HTML report that can be found inside "**ExtentHtmlReports**" directory.
     - All the script logs for the last run can be found in "**logs**" directory.

 - **_Running Scripts using MAVEN_**